Average Weather in Santa Rosalia Mexico

 To characterize how pleasant the weather is in Santa Rosalia throughout the year, we compute two travel scores.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Santa Rosalia for hot-weather activities are from late May to early July and from mid September to late October, with a peak score in the first week of October.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Santa Rosalia for hot-weather activities are from early June to early July and from mid September to late October, with a peak score in the second week of October.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.